-Multinational technology companies such as Google, Facebook and Amazon used machine learning secretly before machine learning was acceptable globally.
+Multinational technology companies such as Google, Facebook, and Amazon used machine learning secretly before machine learning was acceptable globally.
 Google took care of ad placement with the help of machine learning, while Facebook showed machine learning post feeds according to their convenience.
 Amazon showed e-commerce website recommendations that impacted user clicks.
 For example, if the user recently purchased a shoe, Amazon used this information to show recommendations for other shoes of the same shape and structure for further exploration.

-Although machine learning has undergone modifications since very recently, it is now also the center of an important topic for discussion–Is machine learning the end of privacy for human race?
+Although machine learning has undergone modifications since very recently, it is now also the center of an essential topic for discussion–Is machine learning the end of privacy for the human race?
 What else can machine learning do except automatically drive cars and communicate?
 Is machine learning harmful?
 This article will provide a quick view of several misconceptions over time.

 Machine learning just summarizes data.

 In fact, machine learning’s main aim is to predict the future.
 Knowing the films you saw in the past is only a way to see which ones you want to watch next.
 Your credit record is a guide for paying your bills on time.
-Learning algorithms, like robot scientists, formulate hypotheses and refine them, and believe them only when their predictions become reality.
-Learning algorithms are still not as intelligent as scientists, but are millions of times quicker.
+Learning algorithms, like robot scientists, formulate hypotheses and refine them, and believe them only when their predictions become a reality.
+Learning algorithms are still not as intelligent as scientists but are millions of times quicker.

 Learning algorithms only reveal correlations between event pairs.

 This is the impression you get from most of the media.
 An increase in Google’s searches for “flu” is an early signal in a famous instance that it spreads.
-That is good and fine, but most learning algorithms discover far more rich forms of knowledge, such as the rule If a mole has an irregular shape and colour.
+That is good and fine, but most learning algorithms discover far more rich forms of knowledge, such as the rule If a mole has an irregular shape and color.

 Machine learning can only discover correlations, not causes.

 Indeed, one of the most popular types of machine learning involves the testing and observation of different actions–the essence of causal discovery.
 An e-commerce site, for example, can try various methods of presenting a product and select the one that leads to most purchases.
 You probably participated without knowing it in thousands of these experiments.
-And even in situations where experiments are out of question and all the computers can do is look at past information, causal relations can be discovered.
+And even in situations where experiments are out of the question, and all the computers can do is look at past information, causal relations can be discovered.

 Unseen events, like Black Swans, can not be predicted in machine learning.

 If something has never happened before, it’s expected to be 0.
 Machine learning, on the other hand, is the art of accurately predicting rare events.
-If A is one of the causes of B and B is one of the causes of C, A can lead to C, although it never occurs before.
+If A is one of the causes of B and B is one of the reasons of C, A can lead to C, although it never occurs before.
 Spam filters flag spam emails correctly every day.
-In fact, schwarze swans were widely anticipated, just as the 2008 housing crash was not used by most banks at that time by defective risk models.
+In fact, Schwarze swans were widely anticipated, just as the 2008 housing crash was not used by most banks at that time by defective risk models.

 The more data you have, the hallucinating patterns are likely to be.